Dashadower/YAMS/components.md

    1. Update all components except for hazard detector
    2. Update Hazard Controller, which overwrites some signals
 7. Update IF stage

+## Sharp bits
+- load-use hazard for beq requires *2 stalls*. (`lw $t2, 0($t1); beq $t2, $t0, main`)
+- Jump address calculation is performed at ID

+## Stall strategies
+- load-use stall
+  - after a load instruction is performed:
+    - if following instruction uses target register, stall 1 cycle
+      - `if IDEXRegister.control_MemRead == 1 && IDEXRegister.Rt == (IFIDRegister.Rt or IFIDRegister.Rs)`
+        - set IFID to NOP and zero control signals
+    - if a conditional branch instruction uses target register, stall **2** cycles
+      - `if IDEXRegister.control_MemRead == 1 && IDEXRegister.Rt == (IFIDRegister.Rt or IFIDRegister.Rs) && IFIDRegister has instruction beq`
+        - set IFID to successive NOP 1 (stall and stall 1 succeeding cycle) and zero control signals
+- branch taken stall(flush)
+  - if `BranchEqualAND == 1`, set flush to 1, which sets IF register to NOP
+- special NOP
+  - set IFID to NOP and zero control signals

+## Special internal instruction
+This instruction is used only internally for resolving lw-beq hazards
+- successive NOP
+  - jformat with op: 19
+  - Upon decoding, stall for `immediate` cycles
+  - semantically equivalent to `immediate` amount of NOPs